 - Authorised Credit Intermediaries – we share responsibility for the advertising of credit facilities with the Central Bank and have specific responsibility for the authorisation of credit intermediaries and for maintaining the Register of Credit Intermediaries.

 - Alternative Dispute Resolution – we assess applications from parties that wish to become Alternative Dispute Resolution (ADR) entities.
 ADRs aim to resolve disputes between consumers and traders out-of-court.
 Find out more about Alternative Dispute Resolution.

 You can find out more about our functions, activities and vision in our Strategy Statement.

 Who we are

 Patrick Kenny is a Member of the CCPC.
-As well as collegiate decision making with other Commissioners on all aspects of the organisation, he currently oversees the Competition Enforcement, Regulation & Advocacy, Mergers and Criminal Enforcement Divisions, as well as Special Projects.
+As well as collegiate decision making with other Members on all aspects of the organisation, he currently oversees the Product Safety, Legal Services and Consumer Protection Divisions.

-Fergal O’Leary is a Member of the CCPC.
-As well as collegiate decision making with the Chairperson and other Members on all aspects of the organisation, Fergal has responsibility at Commission level for the following Divisions: Communications and Market Insights, Consumer Enforcement and Corporate Services.
+Úna Butler is a Member of the CCPC.
+As well as collegiate decision making with other Members on all aspects of the organisation, she currently oversees the Criminal Enforcement and Digital Investigations Divisions.